 Tampa Lawyer for Violation of Probation Charges

 If you’ve been charged with violating your probation, it is imperative that you speak with a violation of probation attorney as soon as possible.
 The Violation of Probation (VOP) process typically begins when a probation officer discovers a violation, and then files an Affidavit of Violation of Probation, setting forth the specific grounds and circumstances for the alleged violation.
-The probation officer also files a Violation Report, and typically asks the court to issue an arrest warrant, so that the probationer can be held in custody until he appears at a VOP hearing.
+The probation officer also files a Violation Report, and typically asks the court to issue an arrest warrant, so that the probationer can be held in custody until he or she appears at a VOP hearing.
 Though probation officers do have discretion to request a “Notice to Appear” without a warrant, they do so very rarely.

 Eventually (usually in a matter of days) this paperwork is submitted to the court and finds its way in front of a judge, who will issue the arrest warrant, directing the sheriff to take the probationer into custody.
 Judges have the discretion to set bond on these warrants but rarely do so.
 In fact, bonds are set on misdemeanor VOP warrants very rarely, and almost never on felony VOP warrants.

 - Technical Violations: Technical violations typically include failing to report or attend specified appointments, failing to pay fines and costs, and testing positive for narcotics or other prohibited substances.

 - Substantive Violations: Substantive violations occur when a defendant already on probation gets arrested or accused of committing a new crime.
 This is also known as committing a “new law violation.”